I’ve noticed my blog getting some hits from the following type of search term:

 It’s been a tremendous experience for me thus far, exceeding my expectations in just about every manner conceivable.

-Whether or not someone else would be happy living here is another question completely, but one has to decide that for themselves.
+Whether or not someone else would be happy living here is another question completely.
+One has to come visit and then decide that for themselves.
 Because of this, I’ll be looking almost purely at the logistics of this, staying as close to the quantitative side of things as possible.

 Also, keep in mind that no two people are the same.
 What that means is, whether or not you could live here on the kind of passive investment income $200,000 can generate is largely up to you.
 One person’s idea(s) of acceptable lifestyle choices may vary quite a bit from another person’s.